susanev/uw-stars-cse/style.md

   ```

 ### Variables
+* Start all __variable names__ with a lowercase letter, every following word in the variable name should start with an uppercase letter (.e.g., border, borderColor)
 * If you do not need decimal precision use __int__ instead of __double__
 * Variable names should clearly describe what the variable represents

 ### Constants
+* __Constants__ should be named in all uppercase letters, with the words separated by underscores (e.g., ROCKET_SIZE)
 * Contstants must start with `public static final`
 * Constants should only be used for single values that do not change
 * Constants should not be passed as parameters